PPA Patent: Everything You Need to Know

 Congress concurrently created a provisional patent application, which could be filed by anybody and locks in your early submission date, but an overseas application doesn't begin the patent time period clock.
 Since June 8, 1995, the United States Patent and Trademark Office (USPTO) has provided inventors the choice of submitting a provisional application for a patent.
 With a provisional patent application, you can work as though you have an early submission date without starting the patent time period.

 A provisional patent application additionally offers a lower-cost first submission.
 The submission charges for a small entity are $140 for a provisional patent application, compared to the $730 that a non-provisional patent application would cost.
 A provisional patent application additionally allows you to ascertain an early submitting date on a non-provisional patent application that will be filed later.

 A Complete Description

 The outline of the invention must fulfill the disclosure requirements of 35 U.S.C.
 112 as of the filing date.
 If you happen to complete a provisional patent application cover sheet and attach it to one or more pages and submit the necessary fee, you now have patent pending status, and you'll obtain an official submission receipt from the Patent Office.
 Giving a complete description of your invention is crucial on a provisional patent application.

 How to Prevent a Manufacturer From "Stealing" Your Invention

 Most producers are unwilling to sign binding nondisclosure agreements before seeing an invention.
 Under the current patent legislation revisions (The America Invents Act passed September 12, 2011), any public sale or disclosure previous to submitting a patent application will jeopardize your ability to secure patent protection.

 If you need help with your PPA Patent, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.